MOUSE ANTI-COXSACKIEVIRUS B3 ANTIBODY (PV25)

 - Mouse anti Coxsackievirus B3 (PV25) monoclonal antibody.

-- Suitable for use in EIA applications.
+- Suitable for immunoassay development.

 - Purified by Protein G Sepharose chromatography.

 - Presented in phosphate buffered saline, pH 7.4, 0.09% sodium azide.

 Group B coxsackieviruses (CVBs) are a group of six serotypes of Coxsackievirus and the etiologic agents of a number of human diseases that range in severity from asymptomatic to lethal infections.
 The various members of the Coxsackie B group were discovered almost entirely in the United States, appearing originally in Connecticut, Ohio, New York, and Kentucky, although a sixth member of the group has been found in the Philippines.
 However, all six serotypes have a global distribution and are a relatively common cause of gastrointestinal upset.

 CVBs are small, single-stranded positive RNA icosahedral viruses that belong to the enterovirus genus of the picornavirus family.
 The coxsackievirus B3 strain Nancy (CB3) genome is 7396 nucleotides long, and encodes a 2185 amino acid long polyprotein.
 With only one open reading frame, CVB genome encodes a large polyprotein, which is cleaved into the mature viral proteins by viral proteinases 2A and 3C (Lindberg et al., 1987, Sean and Semler, 2008).
 CVB capsid is composed of four structural proteins, VP1, VP2, VP3, and VP4.
 The VP1 protein, which locates on the surface of the capsid, is the main neutralizing antigen of the virus (Muckelbauer and Rossmann, 1997).
 It exhibits the same gene organization as other enterovirus genomes (Lindberg et al., 1987).